abbeyroad7/Terra-CotS/content/World/Memories/Session 14.md

 Freya rejoined her comrades and explained she had been awoken by Spite along the riverbank.
 Spite had guided her to the safehouse.

 Hilda had come down to meet Freya, and upon reaching her, she became transfixed on Freya's bag.
 Instinctively, Freya pulled out the vision stone, and Hilda had latched onto it.
 Her irises clouded over and she became unresponsive.
-Freya swore she had seen a reflection of fire in her eyes.
+Frozen in place, Freya swore she had seen a reflection of fire in her eyes.

 Between short-breaths, Hilda appears visibly shaken.
-She turns to Renroc, and instructs him to get everyone upstairs as soon as possible.
-"There is no time to waste," she says.
+She turned to [[Renroc Regalbrook|Renroc]], and instructed him to get everyone upstairs as soon as possible.
+"There is no time to waste," she said.

 The party climbed up the stairs to a decrepit church, where dim lanterns illuminate a center stage, and Hilda had climbed onto to address a small and confused croud.